gorango/yank/README.md

 ### Troubleshooting

+### Common Issues

+**No files matched:**
+- Verify that your include patterns are correct and that the files exist in the specified directories.
+- Check if `.gitignore` rules are excluding the files you expect to include.
+- Use `--debug` to see detailed information about file discovery.

 **Unexpected file exclusions:**
-- Check parent directory `.gitignore` files for rules that might affect the file
+- Check parent directory `.gitignore` files for rules that might affect the file.
-- Verify that negation patterns (`!pattern`) are correctly placed in subdirectory `.gitignore` files
+- Verify that negation patterns (`!pattern`) are correctly placed in subdirectory `.gitignore` files.
+- Ensure that the file is not being excluded by default patterns (e.g., `node_modules/**`).

 **Unexpected file inclusions:**
-- Ensure that `.gitignore` files with negation rules are in the correct directories
+- Ensure that `.gitignore` files with negation rules are in the correct directories.
-- Check for conflicting rules in nested `.gitignore` files
+- Check for conflicting rules in nested `.gitignore` files.
+- Review your include and exclude patterns for overlaps.

+**Permission denied:**
+- Some files may be inaccessible due to file permissions.
+Use `--debug` to see which files are being skipped and why.
+- Run `yank` with appropriate permissions or as a different user if necessary.

+**Invalid glob pattern:**
+- Check for syntax errors in your include/exclude patterns, such as unclosed brackets `[]`, braces `{}`, or parentheses `()`.
+- `yank` validates patterns and will exit with an error if they are malformed.

+**Skipped files:**
+- Files that cannot be read (e.g., due to permissions or being binary) are skipped.
+- When `--stats` is enabled, skipped files are counted and reasons are reported in the output.
+- Use `--debug` for detailed error messages about skipped files.

 **Performance with many `.gitignore` files:**
-- `yank` efficiently processes `.gitignore` hierarchies
+- `yank` efficiently processes `.gitignore` hierarchies.
-- Deeply nested structures (5+ levels) are fully supported
+- Deeply nested structures (5+ levels) are fully supported.
-- Invalid `.gitignore` syntax is handled gracefully without breaking the process
+- Invalid `.gitignore` syntax is handled gracefully without breaking the process.

+**Token counting issues:**
+- Ensure `tiktoken` is installed and compatible with your Node.js version.
+- Token counts are approximate and based on the `cl100k_base` encoding.
+- If token counting fails, check for encoding errors in the output.

+**Language detection problems:**
+- For files without extensions, ensure shebang lines are present and correctly formatted.
+- Use `--lang-map` to override automatic detection for specific files.
+- Check that the file extension is supported (see Language Detection section).

-**Error Handling and Debugging:**
+### Error Handling and Debugging

 **File reading errors:**
-- Files that cannot be read (e.g., permission denied) are silently skipped in normal mode
+- Files that cannot be read (e.g., permission denied) are silently skipped in normal mode.
-- Use `--debug` flag to see detailed error messages for failed file reads
+- Use `--debug` flag to see detailed error messages for failed file reads.
-- When `--stats` is enabled, skipped files are counted and reasons are reported
+- When `--stats` is enabled, skipped files are counted and reasons are reported.

 **Glob pattern validation:**
-- Invalid glob patterns (unclosed brackets `[]`, braces `{}`, or parentheses `()`) will cause `yank` to exit with an error
+- Invalid glob patterns will cause `yank` to exit with an error.
-- Check your include/exclude patterns for syntax errors
+- Common issues include unclosed character classes or brace expansions.

 **Debug mode:**
-- Use `--debug` flag to enable verbose logging
+- Use `--debug` flag to enable verbose logging.
-- Shows detailed information about file discovery, ignore rule processing, and error details
+- Shows detailed information about file discovery, ignore rule processing, and error details.
-- Includes stack traces for errors when available
+- Includes stack traces for errors when available.

-**Common issues:**
-- **"No files matched"**: Check your include patterns and ensure files exist
-- **"Permission denied"**: Some files may be inaccessible; use `--debug` to see which ones
+**Getting help:**
+- Run `yank --help` for a list of all options.
-- **"Invalid glob pattern"**: Check for syntax errors in your patterns
+- Check the configuration schema for valid settings.
+- Report issues at https://github.com/sst/opencode/issues if problems persist.